khalilchouchen1994/tumai-demo/Instructions/Exercises/01-natural-language-azure-openai.md

     - **C#**: `dotnet run`
     - **Python**: `python test-openai-model.py`

-1. Run the app again and provide the prompt `Where is a good hike near Boise?`.
+1. Run the app again and order to it to summarize the email again`.
-1. Observe the output, and then prompt `How difficult is the second hike you suggested?`.
+1. Observe the output, and then try to ask the model to change the summary of the model by including more details
-1. You'll likely get a response about the second hike the model suggested, which provides a much more realistic conversation.
-You can ask additional follow up questions referencing previous answers, and each time the history provides context for the model to answer.
+1. You'll likely get a more relevant response

-    > **Tip**: The token count is only set to 1200, so if the conversation continues too long the application will run out of available tokens, resulting in an incomplete prompt.
+    > **Tip**: The token count is only set to 1200, so if the email is long or the conversation continues too long the application will run out of available tokens, resulting in an incomplete prompt.
 In production uses, limiting the length of the history to the most recent inputs and responses will help control the number of required tokens.